daniela-matos/bike_city_tableau/README.md

 ### Data Source

- [Citi Bike Data](https://www.citibikenyc.com/system-data).
-I used data from 2018 and 2019.
+The data from 2018 and 2019 is from [Citi Bike Data](https://www.citibikenyc.com/system-data).

 ### Tecnology